peteroupc/MailLib/docs/PeterO.Mail.Message.md

         int index,
         System.Collections.Generic.KeyValuePair header);

-Sets the name and value of a header field by index.Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.
+Sets the name and value of a header field by index.Updates the ContentType and ContentDisposition properties if those eader fields have been modified by this method.

 <b>Parameters:</b>

  * <i>index</i>: Zero-based index of the header field to set.

  * <i>header</i>: A key/value pair.
-The key is the name of the header field, such as "From" or "Content-ID".
+The key is the name of the header field, such as "From" r "Content-ID".
 The value is the header field's value.

 <b>Return Value:</b>